New Post-Docs

 Enrolling International Children in a Toronto-Area School

 International postdocs will hold a valid work permit once in Canada.
 This permit allows international postdocs to enroll their child in a public school free of charge.
 However, parents/guardians must provide the school with a number of documents prior to entering their child in school.
 For example, parents of Toronto school-aged children must provide their child’s vaccination information to Toronto Public Health[6].
 For further information on registering your child in school, visit the school board site that applies to your area.
-Find a school or school board please visit the following website: Find a school or school board.
+Find a school or school board.

 The Family Care Office has prepared a tip sheet on registering international children in schools.
 Browse their Tip Sheet Resources.